verrazzano/verrazzano/examples/bobs-books/README.md

    Replace `YOUR_USERNAME`, `YOUR_PASSWORD` and `YOUR_EMAIL` with the values that you use to access Oracle Container Registry.

+1. If you have not done so already, in a web browser, navigate to the [Oracle Container Registry](https://container-registry.oracle.com):

+       * Select the "Middleware" category, review, and sign in to accept the licenses for the WebLogic and Coherence images.

-1. Accept the license agreements for the Verrazzano images.
-If you have not done so already, in a web browser, you must navigate to the [Oracle Container Registry](https://container-registry.oracle.com), select the "Verrazzano" category, review, and sign in to accept the licenses for the four repositories listed at the top of the page: example-bobbys-coherence, example-bobbys-front-end, example-bobs-books-order-manager, and example-roberts-coherence.
+       * Select the "Verrazzano" category, review, and accept the licenses for the four repositories listed at the top of the page: example-bobbys-coherence, example-bobbys-front-end, example-bobs-books-order-manager, and example-roberts-coherence.

    You will not be able to pull these images until you have accepted the licenses.

 1. Create a `docker-registry` secret to enable pulling images from GitHub Packages.
    **NOTE** This is a temporary requirement and will disappear when we go live!